VijayIyer/rollcart/backend/README.md

 #### flask run

-Also, make sure to create a .env file with necessary configuration keys/values.
+Also, make sure to update config.ini with necessary configuration keys/values.